Understanding the CRM

 Unique identifiers and record IDs

-You'll use these unique identifiers to send your data to the correct records, and manage deduplication.
+In HubSpot, you'll use these unique identifiers to send your data to the correct records and manage deduplication.
 Learn more about the ways that HubSpot handles deduplication in the Knowledge Base.

 When a record is created in HubSpot, a unique ID is automatically generated and should be treated as a string.
 These IDs are unique only within the object type, so there can be both a contact and company with the same ID.